My Georgia Tech OMSCS Experience So Far

 - Would recommend

-This is another really good class, and it was nice to take a interesting class after my awful previous semester.
+This is a really good class, and it was nice to take a interesting class after my awful previous semester.
 I had considered dropping the whole program after getting a D in my previous course.
 In this database course, I learned a bunch, and worked with a really great group on my projects in this course.
 Dr. Mark is funny and keeps lectures interesting.
 This class also helped me in my work, as I’ve been working more with databases now than ever before.

 Fall 2017 - None